spacelift-io/user-documentation/docs/concepts/template/deployments.md

 - Something went wrong during provisioning
 - Review error messages
-- Contact your platform team for assistance
+- Contact template creator for assistance
 - You may be able to retry or delete

 **Unconfirmed:**

 - Deployment requires manual confirmation
-- Contact platform team
+- Contact template creator
-- Wait for platform team confirmation
+- Wait for template creator confirmation

 ### Updating a Deployment